MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Limitation: Custom AD FS authentication endpoint isn't supported in Power BI service

 The ability to use a custom Active Directory Federation Services (AD FS) authentication endpoint isn't supported in Power BI service.
 Users might encounter the following error: **The token service reported by the resource is not trusted**.

-## Expression.Error: Evaluation resulted in a stack overflow and cannot continue.

-Stack overflow errors can be caused by a bug in your M code.
-For example, the following function produces a stack overflow because it repeatedly calls back into itself without any kind of end condition.
-A function that calls itself like this is known as a "recursive" function.

-`let f = (x) => @f(x + 1) in f(0)`

-Here are some common ways to resolve a stack overflow in your M code.
-* Ensure that your recursive functions actually terminate when the expected end condition is reached.
-* Replace recursion with iteration (for example, by using functions such as [List.Transform](/powerquery-m/list-transform), [List.Generate](/powerquery-m/list-generate), or [List.Accumulate](/powerquery-m/list-accumulate)).

-## Expression.Error: Evaluation ran out of memory and can't continue.

-"Out of memory" errors (or OOMs) can be caused by doing too many memory intensive operations against very large tables.
-For example, the following M code produces an OOM because it attempts to load a billion rows into memory at once.

-`Table.Buffer(Table.FromList({1..1000000000}, Splitter.SplitByNothing()))`

-To resolve out of memory errors, optimize memory intensive operations like sorts, joins, grouping, and distincts by ensuring they fold to the source, or by removing them altogether where possible.
-Sorts, for example, are often unnecessary.